minghsu0107/minghsu0107.github.io/content/posts/aws-cloudfront-with-signed-url.md

 Whenever your users access your Amazon S3 objects through CloudFront, the CloudFront origin access identity retrieves the objects on behalf of your users.
 If your users request objects directly by using Amazon S3 URLs, he or she will be denied.
 The procedure can be summarized in the following figure:

 ![](https://i.imgur.com/uMDqXdz.png)

+In addition, we restrict viewer access so that only requests through signed URLs are allowed to access your content.
+Choose the key group you have created previously.

+If you don't restrict viewer access, all requests through CloudFront URLs are allowed to access your backend S3 objects, ie. they are public to the entire world.
+So please be sure to enable the viewer access restriction if you want to protect your private contents.
 ## Signed URL Creation Example
 You can see the complete source code example on [my Github](https://github.com/minghsu0107/cloudFront-signed-url).

 In this example, we will use [Golang AWS SDK](https://github.com/aws/aws-sdk-go) to upload `hello.txt` to S3 bucket `mybucket` with key `mysubpath/hello.txt`.
 Then, we will create its signed URL, which has a 1 hour expiration.
-### Steps
+Users can only access your private content `hello.txt` through this signed URL.

-Create a new client session:
+First, create a new client session:
 ```go
 creds := credentials.NewStaticCredentials(accessKey, secretKey, "")